Explore the teaching and research activities taking place within our Medical School

 We study the physiology, psychology and biomechanics of the human body during exercise and its application to sports performance and health.

 The School of Health and Care Professions offers exceptional health and social care education to meet the current and future needs of the health and social care sectors.

 In the School of Biological Sciences, we're addressing the most pressing issues impacting people's quality of life around the world.

 The Dental Academy is a modern, primary-care based school that trains General Dental Council-registered and qualified dental care professionals, and offers comprehensive oral and dental healthcare to the public.

-We are not ready to recruit students or staff yet, but keep an eye on this page and we will be announcing when it's time to get in touch.
+Please note that applications for 2024 have now closed.
+We are not ready to recruit students or staff for 2025 yet, but keep an eye on this page to find out when it's time to apply.